agjell/sol-tutorials/solana-validator-faq.md

 There is currently zero likelihood of a validator getting slashed, as slashing is not yet implemented.
 You can read more about slashing in the docs [here](https://docs.solana.com/proposals/slashing) and [here](https://docs.solana.com/proposals/optimistic-confirmation-and-slashing).

 <div id="16"></div>

-## 16. What is Tour de SOL and how can I participate?
+## 16. What is Tour de SOL?

-Tour de SOL is Solanas incentivized testnet, where eligible validators can participate to test their skills and compete to be best.
-The tour runs in stages, just like Le Tour.
-Registration and KYC (know your customer) approval is required for all participants.
-US entities and individuals cannot participate.
-You can get information about registration [here](https://solana.com/validator-registration).
+Tour de SOL (TdS) was Solanas incentivized testnet program, where people were compensated for running testnet validators.
+Tour de SOL is permanently closed, but its function has been transfered to the [Solana Foundation Delegation Program](#14).

 <div id="17"></div>